Why do strong foreign relations matter to the United States?

 - one or more creative ideas for an event or seminar on foreign policy.

 Looking forward to seeing you all there!

 Curious about the future threats of cybersecurity and geopolitics?
 As governments become more directly involved in cyberspace, geopolitics and cybersecurity will collide.

 Join YPFP and AJC ACCESS NY to learn more about the future political risks in Eastern Europe with Romanian cybersecurity thought leader Petrica Ruta, Principal at Cisco Security Services, and Helen Popp, Second Secretary of Economic Affairs and Cyber Coordinator at the Estonian Ministry of Foreign Affairs.

 The discussion will be followed by a roundtable discussion on the future threats of cybersecurity.

 RSVP: Sign into your YPFP member account and register.
-Register by Tuesday, December 6 at 5pm.
-Non-members should RSVP here.
+Entry is free for current YPFP members.
+Non-members may register here.